 Courses listed in this Catalog are subject to change through normal academic procedures.
-New courses and changes in existing course work are initiated by the faculty, reviewed and approved by the Curriculum Committee, the faculty, the Associate Dean of Academic Affairs and the Dean of the College of Optometry.
+New courses and changes in existing course work are initiated by the faculty, reviewed and approved by the CurriculumCommittee, the faculty, the Associate Dean of Academic Affairs and the Dean of the College of Optometry, or Dean's designee.